JianxinLin28/Attendify/README.md

    After you have set up both frontend & backend.
 Now you should be able to Log in/Sign up and do everything in the app.

-### Here is an existing account for testing purpose:
+   Here is an existing account for testing purposes:

       Email: test@umass.edu

       Password: test

 ### Use the app as a student